macp3o/nodejs-upgrade/README.md

-# Latest NodeJS
+# Latest Node.js

 ##### *Automatically download and install Node.js directly from nodejs.org*

-`Latest NodeJS` downloads, validates the shasum, compiles, and installs a Node.js stable version directly from the https://nodejs.org.
+`Latest Node.js` downloads, validates the shasum, compiles, and installs a Node.js stable version directly from the https://nodejs.org.
 This includes the node and npm executables.

 The script can install the latest stable version of Node.js, or a specific release.
-New versions override versions previously installed by `Latest NodeJS`.
+New versions override versions previously installed by `Latest Node.js`.

 ## Usage

-After downloading the `latest-node.sh` script, make it executable by changing the file properties or running from a command prompt:
+After downloading the `latest-node.sh` script, make it executable by running from a command prompt:
 ~~~ bash
 	chmod u+x latest-node.sh
 ~~~